-The Fund supports the engagement objectives of the Climate Action 100+.
-This initiative encourages the world's largest corporate greenhouse gas emitters to adopt the appropriate governance structures to effectively manage climate risk; decarbonise in line with the Paris Agreement, and disclose effectively using the TCFD recommendations.
+The Fund supports the engagement objectives of the Climate Action 100+ (CA100+) initiative, which aims to ensure that companies adopt the appropriate governance structures to effectively manage climate risk; decarbonise in line with the Paris Agreement and disclose effectively using the TCFD recommendations.
+In September 2020, CA100+ introduced a benchmark framework which identifies ten key indicators of success for business alignment with a net zero carbon emissions future and goals of the Paris Agreement.

-Either through its own membership or through LGPS Central Ltd's membership, the Fund has several engagement partners that engage investee companies on climate risk.
+Either through its own membership or indirectly through LGPSC, the Fund has several engagement partners that engage investee companies on climate risk.